-“Cell and Microbiology laboratory testing expertise, from routine antimicrobial screening to method development to advanced R&D research projects”
+“ Microbiology and cell biology laboratory expertise, from routine antimicrobial screening, to method development, to advanced Research & Development projects”

 Biofilms are formed by microorganisms, including bacteria and fungi, for cell adherence and protection.
 Microbial biofilms produced by bacteria render most of currently available antibiotics ineffective by creating a “shield” through which antibiotics cannot penetrate through.
-To test a compound’s ability to penetrate bacterial biofilm, at Emery Pharma we provide the Minimum Biofilm Eradication Concentration (MBEC) assay as a service to our clients to test the test compound’s ability to penetrate bacterial biofilm.
+To test a compound’s ability to penetrate bacterial biofilm, we provide the Minimum Biofilm Eradication Concentration (MBEC) assay as a service to our clients to test the test compound’s ability to penetrate bacterial biofilm.

 The MBEC assay is used to determine the concentration of an antimicrobial agent that penetrates and eradicates bacterial biofilms.
 Emery Pharma offers the peg lid microplate-based MBEC assay, which has the advantage of high biofilm consistency and the ability to test a range of concentrations in one assay.
 In addition to the MBEC assay, Emery Pharma offers custom antibiofilm protocol development to find the solution that best fits the client’s needs.

 Antibiotic Resistance Development Studies is used to characterize the ability of a microorganism to develop resistance to an antimicrobial agent, using both single and multi-step methods.
 Emery Pharma offers both single-step assays to determine the frequency of mutation against an antimicrobial agent, as well as multi-step serial passage of microbes in a serial passage model.

 Cytotoxicity testing is used to determine the toxicity of a test compound on mammalian cells and are an important part in determining whether a compound may be a viable drug candidate.
 Emery Pharma offers both quantitative and qualitative assays, such as MTT and MEM elution assays, respectively.